Telenshaina/MiniCompiler/README.md

-Here’s an updated version of your README file where you can include an image on the header section:

-markdown
-Copy code
 <img src="./icon.png" alt="Compiler Logo" width="100" height="100" align="left" style="margin-right: 10px;" />
 # Mini Java Compiler - Lexical, Syntax, and Semantic Analysis